IshikaS2006/razorpay-reconcile-agent/README.md

 ## What the agent does

 ### 1. Multi-source reconciliation
-It compares three independent sources:
+It compares two independent sources:
 - `settlement_report.csv`
 - `bank_ledger.csv`
-- `orders_db.csv`

-The third source matters because it catches issues a 2-source settlement-vs-bank workflow cannot see:
-- **phantom charge**: money settled, but internal order state is failed/pending
-- **ghost order**: internal order completed, but no real Razorpay settlement exists

 ### 2. Tiered matching engine
 Matching is intentionally staged: